- 1 INTRODUCTION:

 - To be aware of the livelihood of the slum people

-- To understand the basic necessities of slum people.
+- To understand the necessities of slum people.

-- To recognize basic problems that slums face in day to day life.
+- To recognize fundamental problems that slums face in day to day life.

-- To spread awareness about the basic slum problems.
+- To spread awareness about the fundamental slum problems.

 METHOD AND METHODOLOGY:

-The method used to make this project is a reporting method.
-A report is made on the issues faced by the slum of Mumbai.
-To make this report we have used the internet to do our research.
-By using the internet we came across a great deal of data which helped us make the best report on the slums.
+The technique used to make this project is a reporting method.
+A report is built on the issues faced by the slum of Mumbai.
+To make this report, we have used the internet to do our research.
+By using the internet, we came across a great deal of data that helped us make the best report on the slums.
 The internet provided us with real-life experiences of people who lived in slums at a point.
-The report is created on the basis of various interviews, videos on the reality of slums, a survey made by some people on slums, etc. The report covers the following problems:
+The story is created based on various interviews, videos on the reality of slums, a survey made by some people on slums, etc. The report covers the following problems: